-The business activities are largely unchanged compared to last year.
-We have not identified regulatory changes, transactions or other events that qualified as new Key audit matters for our audit of the 2020 financial statements.
-Value of loans to customers carry the same characteristics and risks this year and remain a focus area also in our audit for 2020.
+The business activities have in general been unchanged compared to the previous year.
+There has not been any regulatory changes, transactions or other events with material impact that have lead to new focus areas.
+Value of loans to customers has the same characteristics and risks this year as last year, and has been an important areas of focus have also in 2021.